 In addition, you will have the opportunity to share ideas, concepts and methods with other doctoral students and begin to build a network of global contacts.
-The Summer School also incorporates a cultural programme focussed on the rich heritage of Cardiff as both a Welsh and British city.
+The Summer School also incorporates a cultural programme focussed on the rich heritage of Bremen and the region.

-The Summer School is open only to doctoral students located in universities and research centres outside the UK.
+The Summer School is open only to doctoral students located in universities and research centres worldwide.
 There are only 12 places available.

-It is free to attend, but participants must be able to meet the cost of their own transport, accommodation and part of their subsistence during their stay in Cardiff.
-Advice will be given on accommodation and transport and some meals will be included during the Summer School.
+It is free to attend, but participants must be able to meet the cost of their own transport, accommodation and part of their subsistence during their stay at the HWK Institute for Advanced Study (Hanse-Wissenschaftskolleg), Delmenhorst.
+Advice will be given on accommodation and transport and meals will be included during the Summer School.

 Two bursaries of £400 are available for students from nations with limited resources.

-To express initial interest or for more information, please email Professor Martin Willis on firstname.lastname@example.org.
+To express initial interest and receive an application form please email Professor Martin Willis on firstname.lastname@example.org.